jameswsullivan/selfhosted/bitwarden.md

 **Conclusion**

 I chose bitwarden over Passbolt because bitwarden stores a cached copy of your vault and allows offline use (read-only) while I'm away from my home lab or don't have internet connection.
 This is sufficient for me.

+Of course, if you're using a self-signed certificate, you will have to manually install the cert.
+See the *Install the certificates:* section [in this article](https://jameswsullivan.github.io/self-host-passbolt/).